 - How your planets are placed is also meaningful.

 Your birth chart placements in astrology are the “players” in your chart.
 Where and how they are placed influences how you think, feel, and experience life.

-Below is a list of the important astrology placements you need to know about in your chart along with specific ways they could be arranged.
+Below is a list of the important placements you need to know about when you learn astrology along with specific ways they could be arranged.

 Planets in Astrology

 The leading actors when it comes to astrology placements are your planets.